UNIHIKER/unihiker-docs/docs/K10/Examples/examples_mindplus.md

 ## **AI-QR Code Scanner**
 You can generate your own QR code through some free [QR code generation sites](https://www.qr-code-generator.com/). <br/>
 Below is the "Album cover" QR code we generated

+!!!
+    Running this program requires a TF card, and the album cover needs to be stored in the TF card in advance.

 ![image.png](img/example_mindplus/exampleMindplus30.png){: width="400px"}
 ![image.gif](img/example_mindplus/exampleMindplus30.gif){: width="300px"}
 ![image.png](img/example_mindplus/exampleMindplus45.png){: width="200px"}